Shoe: Americas

 Similar exigencies at the time of the Crimean War stimulated a renewed interest in methods of mechanization and mass-production, which proved longer lasting.
 A shoemaker in Leicester, Tomas Crick, patented the design for a riveting machine in 1853.
 His machine used an iron plate to push iron rivets into the sole.
 The process greatly increased the speed and efficiency of production.
 He also introduced the use of steam-powered rolling-machines for hardening leather and cutting-machines, in the mid-1850s.

 The sewing machine was introduced in 1846, and provided an alternative method for the mechanization of shoemaking.
 By the late 1850s, the industry was beginning to shift towards the modern factory, mainly in the US and areas of England.
 A shoe-stitching machine was invented by the American Lyman Blake in 1856 and perfected by 1864.
 Entering into a partnership with McKay, his device became known as the McKay stitching machine and was quickly adopted by manufacturers throughout New England.
 As bottlenecks opened up in the production line due to these innovations, more and more of the manufacturing stages, such as pegging and finishing, became automated.
 By the 1890s, the process of mechanisation was largely complete.

 On January 24, 1899, Humphrey O'Sullivan of Lowell, Massachusetts, was awarded a patent for a rubber heel for boots and shoes.

+By the 20th century, the United States had become the largest manufacturer of shoes worldwide.